sdhutchins/gbs-guide/docs/advice/challenges.md

 ---
 layout: default
-title: PhD Challenges & Solutions
+title: Common PhD Challenges
 parent: Advice
 nav_order: 1
 ---

-# Common PhD Challenges & Solutions
+# Common PhD Challenges

 Below are a list of challenges that are common to face during your PhD as organized by the below article[^1].